 Although substantially all of the Company's income from operations is derived from assets employed in foreign countries, virtually all of this income is denominated in U.S. dollars.
 The Company does pay some of its expenses in various foreign currencies.
-For the years ended December 31, 2010, 2009 and 2008, \$8,796 or 34%, \$15,013 or 38% and \$9,791 or 38%, respectively, of the Company's direct container expenses were paid in 18 different foreign currencies for the year ended December 31, 2010, 17 different foreign currencies for the year ended December 31, 2009 and 15 different foreign currencies for the year ended December 31, 2008.
+During 2011, 2010 and 2009, \$6,614 or 36%, \$8,796 or 34% and \$15,013 or 38%, respectively, of the Company's direct container expenses were paid in 18 different foreign currencies during 2011 and 2010 and 17 different foreign currencies during 2009.
 The Company does not hedge these container expenses as there are no significant payments made in any one foreign currency.

 The Company's customers are international shipping lines, which transport goods on international trade routes.
 Once the containers are on hire with a lessee, the Company does not track their location.
 The domicile of the lessee is not indicative of where the lessee is transporting the containers.
 The Company's business risk in its foreign concentrations lies with the creditworthiness of the lessees rather than the geographic location of the containers or the domicile of the lessees.
-Except for one major lessee (Customer A) which made up 10.8%, 12.5% and 10.0% of the Company's lease rental income for the years ended December 31, 2010, 2009 and 2008, respectively, no other single lessees made up greater than 10% of the Company's lease rental income for each those years.
-One single lessee (Customer A) accounted for 13.5% of the Company's accounts receivable, net as of December 31, 2010 and two single lessees (Customer B and Customer A) accounted for 19.4% and 16.1%, respectively, of the Company's accounts receivable, net as of December 31, 2009.
+Except for one major lessee which made up 12.3%, 10.8% and 12.5% of the Company's lease rental income during 2011, 2010 and 2009, respectively, no other single lessees made up greater than 10% of the Company's lease rental income for each of those years.
+One single lessee accounted for 20.6% and 13.5% of the Company's accounts receivable, net as of December 31, 2011 and 2010.

 Total fleet lease rental income differs from reported lease rental income in that total fleet lease rental income comprises revenue earned from leases on containers in the Company's total fleet, including revenue earned by the Owners from leases on containers in its managed fleet, while the Company's reported lease rental income only comprises income associated with its owned fleet.
-The Company's largest customer represented approximately 11.1% and 12.1% of the Company's total fleet's 2010 and 2009 leasing billings, respectively.
-The Company had no other customer that individually accounted for over 10% of the lease billings of the Company's total fleet in 2010 and 2009 and no customer that individually accounted for over 10% of the lease billings of the Company's total fleet in 2008.
-The Company currently has containers on-hire to more than 400 customers.
+The Company's largest customer represented approximately \$68.4 million or 12.4%, \$52.7 million or 11.1% and \$51.4 million or 12.1% of the Company's total fleet's 2011, 2010 and 2009 leasing billings, respectively.
+The Company had no other customer that individually accounted for over 10% of the lease billings of the Company's total fleet in 2011, 2010 and 2009.
+The Company currently has containers on-hire to approximately 400 customers.
 The Company's customers are mainly international shipping lines, but the Company also leases containers to freight forwarding companies and the U.S. military.
-The Company's five largest customers accounted for approximately 32.3%, 34.8% and 34.0% of the Company's total fleet's 2010, 2009 and 2008 leasing billings, respectively.
-For the fiscal years ended December 31, 2010, 2009 and 2008, revenue from the Company's 25 largest container lessees by lease billings represented 76.7%, 74.8% and 75.9% of the Company's total fleet's container lease billings, respectively, with revenue from the Company's single largest container lessee accounting for \$52.7 million, \$51.4 million and \$44.7 million or 11.1%, 12.1% and 9.8% of the Company's total fleet's container lease billings during the respective periods.
+The Company's five largest customers accounted for approximately 34.8%, 32.3% and 34.8% of the Company's total fleet's 2011, 2010 and 2009 leasing billings, respectively.
+During 2011, 2010 and 2009, revenue from the Company's 25 largest container lessees by lease billings represented 74.6%, 76.7% and 74.8% of the Company's total fleet's container lease billings, respectively.
 A default by any of these major customers could have a material adverse impact on the Company's business, results from operations and financial condition.